-Ongoing investment is needed in the short to medium term at Queenstown Airport to maintain and expand terminal infrastructure and enhance the customer experience.
-A key priority over the next two years will be working with our airport stakeholders to deliver a significant programme of initiatives, called Project Pathway, which will improve resilience and increase capacity within the current terminal footprint to provide for a modest level of growth.
+Ongoing investment is needed at Queenstown Airport to maintain and expand terminal infrastructure and enhance the customer experience.
+A key priority over the next two years will be working with our airport stakeholders to deliver a programme of initiatives which will improve resilience and increase capacity within the current terminal footprint to provide for a modest level of growth.